MacHu-GWU/aws_glue_artifact-project/README.rst

 ==============================================================================
 A lot of serverless AWS Service supports versioning and alias for deployment.
 It made the blue / green deployment, canary deployment and rolling back super easy.

-- AWS Lambda Versioning and Alias: https://docs.aws.amazon.com/lambda/latest/dg/configuration-versions.html
+- `AWS Lambda Versioning and Alias <https://docs.aws.amazon.com/lambda/latest/dg/configuration-versions.html>`_
-- AWS StepFunction Versioning and Alias: https://docs.aws.amazon.com/step-functions/latest/dg/auth-version-alias.html
+- `AWS StepFunction Versioning and Alias <https://docs.aws.amazon.com/step-functions/latest/dg/auth-version-alias.html>`_
-- AWS SageMaker Model Registry Versioning: https://docs.aws.amazon.com/sagemaker/latest/dg/model-registry.html
+- `AWS SageMaker Model Registry Versioning <https://docs.aws.amazon.com/sagemaker/latest/dg/model-registry.html>`_

 However, AWS Glue does not support this feature.
 This library provides a way to manage AWS Glue versioning and alias so you can deploy AWS Glue Jobs with confident.